chung-leong/react-seq/README.md

 ```

 The generator version is not only easier to understand, it also allows you to utilize the debugger much more effectively.
-You can step through the code line by line and easily set conditional break points.
+You can step through the code line by line and easily set conditional breakpoints.

 The convinence of React-seq comes at the cost of higher memory usage.
 It's expected that you would only use it only in
 higher-level components.